Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-Infected Children

 Therapy is typically prolonged and depends upon response and immune reconstitution as discussed under cessation of secondary prophylaxis.

-Clinically, most patients improve substantially during the first 4 to 6 weeks of therapy.
+Monitoring and Adverse Events, Including IRISClinically, most patients improve substantially during the first 4 to 6 weeks of therapy.
 A repeat blood culture for MAC should be obtained 4 to 8 weeks after initiation of antimycobacterial therapy in patients who fail to respond clinically to their initial treatment regimen.
 Some experts would consider a repeat blood culture for all patients with an initial positive culture, regardless of clinical response to therapy.
 Improvement in fever can be expected within 2 to 4 weeks after initiation of appropriate therapy.
 However, for those with more extensive disease or advanced immunosuppression, clinical response may be delayed, and elimination of the organism from the blood may require up to 12 weeks of effective therapy.

 IRIS in patients receiving MAC therapy during cART has been reported in HIV-infected adults and children.29-32 New onset of systemic symptoms, especially fever or abdominal pain, leukocytosis, and focal lymphadenitis (cervical, thoracic, or abdominal) associated with preexisting but relatively asymptomatic MAC infection has occurred after the start of cART.
 In addition, paradoxical worsening of systemic or local symptoms of MAC may occur as the immune system is reconstituted.